schackartk/google_mapper/README.md

 More information on how to do this can be found [here](https://support.google.com/accounts/answer/3024190?hl=en).

 For this script, you will need to select "Location History", "Maps", and "Maps (your places)".
 You can download others, but these are the ones that will be used.
+Download all files as JSON.

 Unzip the data.
 If you would like the default paths to work, the folder containing this repository should have a folder called "Takeout" and within that folder, 3 files: "Reviews.json", "LocationHistory.json", and "LabeledPlaces.json".
+The script will work even if you are missing some of these files.
+You may be missing some of these files if, for instance, you have never posted any ratings or reviews on Google Maps.

 ## Install the Necessary Libraries